In this post

 An LSA is an all-encompassing perk that employees can use for a wide variety of post-tax benefits.
 Employers fund the LSA, typically on a monthly basis, and employees spend their allowance on a variety of eligible spending categories.

 Example: Company A adds $200 each month to each employee’s LSA and sets the benefit up with eligible spending categories, including Cell Phone and Internet, Wellness, Family, and Professional Development.
-Sally, a senior accounts executive, uses her LSA to fund her cellphone bill, her gym membership and enjoys a monthly meal for two at her local Thai restaurant.
+Sally, a senior accounts executive, uses her LSA to fund her cell phone bill, her gym membership, and a monthly meal for two at her local Thai restaurant.
 Sally’s direct report, Billy, uses his entire LSA allowance for childcare for his toddler and doesn’t use any of it to cover his cell phone costs.

 Based on this illustrative example, we can break down the main differences between cell phone stipends and LSAs to help you decide which option might be the best fit for your organization: